Manaslu Circuit Packing List: Honest Day-By-Day Tips on What to Wear and Pack

-If there’s one thing you don’t want to get wrong, it’s your Manaslu trek packing list.
+If there’s one thing you don’t want to get wrong, it’s your Manaslu Circuit packing list.

+It doesn’t matter too much if you forget your gloves for a half-day hike in your hometown, but on an 11-day high-altitude trek in Nepal?
+It’s a different story.
 Knowing what to pack for the Manaslu Circuit Trek will set you up for success.
-It doesn’t matter too much if you forget your gloves for a half-day hike in your hometown, but on an 11-day high-altitude trek in Nepal?
-It spells disaster.

-This year, I successfully completed the Manaslu Circuit trek with Himalayan Masters.
+This year, I completed the Manaslu Circuit Trek in 13 days.

-So, after almost two weeks of big smiles and sore muscles, I’m sharing my complete Manaslu trek packing list and a day-by-day account of what to wear on the Manaslu Circuit.
+After almost two weeks of big smiles and sore muscles, Iโm sharing my complete Manaslu packing list, along with a day-by-day breakdown of what to wear on the Manaslu Circuit.
+I hope these first-hand tips help you feel prepared for what is genuinely a once-in-a-lifetime trek.

 Disclosure: This post includes affiliate links.
 If you decide to click through and make a qualifying purchase, I will receive a small commission at no extra cost to you – thanks for your support.